-When they are young, it is normal for your child not to ask for help.
+When they are young, it is normal for your child to not ask for help.
 You don’t even know they have a problem.
 It is important to try to help him, but if there is a lot of resistance, it is better to stop treatment.
 It is essential that you have a good memory of the therapy, since perhaps now is the time or the person that the parents have chosen is not the person who connects with him or her, but there are other professionals who can do so in the future.

 Young children (4 years old or younger) are not yet aware of their difficulties, so it is enough to tell them that you are going to a place where there is a person who has many games to share with them.
 From the age of 5, they are usually aware of their difficulties and situations that they do not know how to manage well, and for them it is also important to know that there is a solution to their problems.
 Therefore, it is best to tell them that you are going to visit a person who will help them solve their difficulties (whether they are nightmares, fears, behavior problems, etc.).